italoalves93/site/collections/_projects/social-political.md

 ### Part I: Modern Political Philosophy (Weeks 1–7)
 Focus on questions involving:
 - The justification of the state
+- The concept of natural rights
+- The role of private property
+- Various forms of government
+- Social contract theory and its critics

+We will examine the social contract theory of the state and the early socialist and anarchist critiques of this theory.

+### Part II: Contemporary Issues (Weeks 9–15)
+Building upon critical approaches, we expand to include:
+- Class and economic inequality
+- Gender and sexuality
+- Race and racial justice
+- Coloniality and postcolonial theory
+- Ecology and environmental justice

+We examine how these issues intersect and shape our understanding of social and political dynamics.

+## Learning Approach

+Students are encouraged to engage in critical thinking and analysis, and to apply the ideas and theories discussed in class to contemporary situations.
+This course has no prerequisites and is designed to be accessible to students from various academic backgrounds.

 ## Course Offerings